-- Exemptions from wearing PPE (policy requires written exemption from EH&S) - hazardous materials/processes-free areas - areas protected by adequate distance (some desk locations are problematic) - lab areas/desks protected by adequate physical shielding - Supervisors shall perform a written assessment of the workplace to determine what PPE is needed - OSHA requirement.
+- Exemptions from wearing PPE (policy requires written exemption from EH&S) - hazardous materials/processes-free areas - > areas protected by adequate distance (some desk locations are problematic) - Iab areas/desks protected by adequate physical shielding - Supervisors shall perform a written assessment of workplace to determine what PPE is needed - OSHA requirement.
 This is done via use the online UC Laboratory Hazard Assessment Tool ("LHAT").
+The assessment should be updated and re-certified by at least every 3 years, or more often if needed.
 See pg.
 II-8. - Supervisor assures workers are trained on when PPE is needed and how to wear, adjust & maintain.
 Per pg.
 II-8, use the LHAT to receive the necessary documented training for basic lab coat and safety eyewear use. - Laboratory coats shall not be laundered at private residences, or public laundry facilities.
 See pg.
 II-8 for free lab coat laundering program details. - Safety eyewear must meet American National Standards Institute standards.
 Typical prescription spectacles do not meet these standards (are not shatter-proof polycarbonate) unless specifically provided by an eye care professional.
 Safety goggles that readily fit over glasses are provided free (see pg.
-II-8). - Teaching courses which include lab/shop/field work are required to indicate PPE requirements in the course syllabus.
-The PPE requirements for teaching labs are the same as for research labs (excluding LHAT).
-The instructor of record for the course, or designee, is responsible for ensuring that students are familiar with and properly use PPE.
-The student is responsible for obtaining PPE as requested.
+II-8). - Teaching courses which include lab/shop/field work are required to indicate PPE requirements in the course syllabus or manual.
+The PPE requirements for teaching labs are the same as for research labs.
+The instructor of record for the course, or designee, is responsible for determining the appropriate PPE and ensuring that students are familiar with and properly use PPE.
+However, since teaching labs do not go through the LHAT process above, the instructor is responsible for determining which type of safety eyewear are necessary click here for guidance.

-doorway to each campus lab
+Posted at main doorway to each campus lab